Inflectra/spira-documentation/docs/SpiraApps/Default-Descriptions.md

     - [x] runs automatically on the test case details page
     - [x] runs automatically on the incident details page
     - [x] runs automatically on the task details page (not available in SpiraTest)
-    - [x] runs automatically on the risk details page (not available in SpiraTest or SpiraTeam)
+    - [x] runs automatically on the risk details page (not available in SpiraTest)

 ## Setup
 ### Product Settings